regiellis/invoke-presets-cli/README.md

 # InvokeAI Preset CLI

+> [!WARNING]
+> Currently importing and deleteing presets...are broken due to a subsciptable error...I am aware of it and will fix it when I can.
+> I will remove this warning once fixed

 > [!IMPORTANT]
 > This tool makes changes to the Invoke AI database and while it does make snapshots before operations
 > that write to a table, there is always a chance the data could become corrupted.
 Use stand-alone tools